-Robert Doar is the Morgridge Fellow in Poverty Studies at the American Enterprise Institute (AEI) where he will study and evaluate how free enterprise and improved federal policies and programs can reduce poverty and provide opportunities for vulnerable Americans.
-Specifically Doar will focus on the health, education, and community participation of children and early adults.
+Robert Doar is the Morgridge Fellow in Poverty Studies at the American Enterprise Institute (AEI), where his research focuses on how improved federal and state antipoverty policies and safety net programs can reduce poverty, connect individuals to work, strengthen families, and increase opportunities for low-income Americans and their children.

-Before joining AEI, Doar was commissioner of New York City’s Human Resources Administration where he administered 12 public assistance programs for the largest local social services agency in the United States.
-Programs included welfare, food assistance, public health insurance, home care for the elderly and disabled, energy assistance, child support enforcement services, adult protective services and domestic violence assistance, and help for people living with HIV/AIDS.
-In New York City, Doar oversaw a 25 percent reduction in the City's welfare caseload and the transition to work of more than 500,000 public assistance applicants and recipients.
-Prior to joining the Bloomberg administration, Doar was New York State commissioner of social services where he helped to make New York a model for the implementation of welfare reform.
+Before joining AEI, he worked for Mayor Michael Bloomberg as commissioner of New York City’s Human Resources Administration.
+While administering 12 public assistance programs, including cash welfare, food assistance, public health insurance, child support enforcement services, and others, he oversaw a 25 percent reduction in the city’s welfare caseload.
+Before joining the Bloomberg administration, he was commissioner of social services for the state of New York, where he helped to make the state a model for the implementation of welfare reform.

 Mr. Doar has testified numerous times before Congress, and his writing has appeared in The Wall Street Journal, USA Today, The Hill, and National Review, among other publications.